turekbar/KQL-for-SOC/MSTeams_Phishing_MDE_Logs.md

 * Detection is based on Defender for Endpoint logs, DeviceProcessEvents table
 * Correlation of ActionType ProcessCreated and FileRenamed
 * Whitelisting of common domains present in organisation
+* Query is not optimised with KQL best practices

 ### KQL